 Gain trust with your new service and slowly build your client base.

-You can use your virtual staging business as an add-on service in the central business by referring real estate sellers looking to rent or sell unfurnished properties to it or instead establish a relationship with already established virtual staging company.
+You can use your start-up virtual staging business as an add-on service in the central business by referring real estate sellers looking to rent or sell unfurnished properties to it or instead establish a relationship with an already established virtual staging company.